 FMUC room - a room represented by an FMUC set

-Master-Slave mode - two FMUC nodes operating where one, the master, will continue working during a network outage while the slave will cease to work while it cannot communicate with the master.
+Primary-Replica mode - two FMUC nodes operating where one, the primary, will continue working during a network outage while the replica will cease to work while it cannot communicate with the primary.
 This mode has increased network traffic and a consistent message delivery order across both nodes.

 Joining FMUC node - a node that initiates an FMUC connection to another node (abbreviated to "joining node").